Kerrigan's Champion (Agaricus kerriganii)

 Agaricus kerriganii

-Kerrigan's Agaricus is a brown-spored gilled mushroom that grows in soil in wooded habitats.
-It can be found in late summer to early fall.
-It has a skirt on the stem without a volva at the stem base.
+Kerrigan's Champion (Agaricus kerriganii) is a brown-spored gilled mushroom that grows in soil in wooded habitats.
+It can be found from late summer to early fall in Oak and Pine forests.
+It has a skirt on the stem without a cup at the stem base.
 It bruises yellow.

 • Cap shape evenly rounded to half-sphere, later becoming flat to centrally depressed with age.
 1.5-2.5 inches (4-6 cm) wide.